PhilMaddox/TRINUS---E3V3-upgrade/README.md

 Type 2 - Upgraded bed with manual leveling system.
 Bed is controlled from the Bardo control board but has
          non standard wiring as the temp control MOSFET is on the bed itself.
          A solution to allow the bed to be controlled from the main control board is WIP ....TBC

+## STL Folder
+Contains STL files for an adapter plate to fit the E3V3 board to a Trinus printer and a bracket for a control board "case" cooling fan.
+Either 30X30X10 or 40X40X10